You must meet all the eligibility criteria to be considered.

 Please Note: Tertiary Preparation Program and Pathway courses are not considered as eligible courses.

 If you are applying for the Creative Arts Scholarship the course of study must be classified at one of the following Australian Quality Framework (AQF) levels:

 - Level 8 – Bachelor Honours Degree

 All new applicants for the RRES Program must have commenced their first year of their study in 2022 in order to be considered.

 You can study on a full-time or part-time basis.
 A full-time study load is as defined by the eligible provider of the eligible course of study.
 Part-time scholarships are reduced proportionally per semester.
 Visit the Benefits page for more information.

-You may change from full-time to part-time study, or vice versa, with our agreement.
+You may change from full-time to part-time study, or vice versa.

 The mode of study may be face-to-face or online, but must be undertaken in Australia, unless we grant a special exemption (for example, to allow for a student exchange experience).